 I work in the undergraduate teaching laboratories and provide technical support for the astrophysics group.

 I study energetic transient events such as supernovae and gamma-ray bursts.
 I use observations across the electromagnetic spectrum and theoretical modelling to investigate the progenitors and host galaxy environment.
 I carry out research ranging from the fundamental physics of astrophysical shocks to cosmology through the search for transients from the first stars and galaxies.

 I work on understanding the internal physics of galaxy clusters.
 These clusters have huge amounts of hot, rapidly cooling gas which accounts for around 90% of the visible mass in these objects.
 I study the internal processing of this gas, how it cools, forms stars and fuels active galactic nuclei.
 The energy released in these processes then interacts with the remaining gas, slowing its cooling and governing the evolution of the cluster and its galaxies.

-Charlotte Avery (Supervisor: Prof Carole Mundell and Dr Stijn Wuyts)
+Charlotte Avery (Supervisor: Dr Stijn Wuyts and Prof Carole Mundell)

 A 3D View of Gas in Galaxies

 I study the structure, kinematics and composition of gas within galaxies over the last 10 billion years, and how the properties of the gas relate to the stellar components of galaxies.
 The aim is to better understand the physics underlying the observed correlations between different galaxy properties.